UIUC-iSchool-DataViz/fall2018/week04/lecture04.md

 ## Distributions

-Given a point or set of points, how do we aggregate?
+Given a point or set of points, how do we make them into a "continuous" distribution?

 <!-- .slide: data-background-image="images/binning_2.svg" data-background-size="75% auto" -->